The Great Yarmouth Maritime Festival will take place on Saturday 5 and Sunday 6 September in 2015.

 The Maritime Festival is always riot of colour with tall ships and supply vessels flying colourful bunting from their masts.
-This year we had two fabulous visiting tall ships in port, the Dutch 3 masted schooner, the Minerva who was visiting for the first time and offering passenger sailing trips and the Tres Hombres which was back for a second visit.
+In 2014 we had two fabulous visiting tall ships in port, the Dutch 3 masted schooner, the Minerva who was visiting for the first time and offering passenger sailing trips and the Tres Hombres which was back for a second visit.
 Many other vessels were moored alongside at this year's festival, all outstanding displays of ship engineering.
+We're in negotiations now for ships for next year, so watch this space.

 Packed marquees were set up all along historic South Quay for the Maritime Festival.
 Visitors were able to take their time browsing all the maritime related craft and charity stalls picking up some unique gift ideas and trying their hand at some traditional maritime skills at the demonstration stands.
 Festival-goers also enjoyed street entertainment, face-painting and fun children's activities.